mendix/widgets-resources/detox/README.md

 ### Which will be picked up in:
 detox/detox.config.js

-### Spin up mendix project:
+### Spin up Mendix project:
 Every widget has its own project.

 ### Run or debug the tests:

-To run all the specs(From the root directory of the repository or native-widget): `npm run test:e2e:local:PLATFORM_NAME`
+To run all the specs(from the root directory of the repository or particular native-widget): `npm run test:e2e:local:PLATFORM_NAME`

-To run one spec file(From the root directory of the repository or native-widget): `npm run test:e2e:local:PLATFORM_NAME FILE_NAME.spec.ts`
+To run one spec file(from the root directory of the repository or particular native-widget): `npm run test:e2e:local:PLATFORM_NAME FILE_NAME.spec.ts`

-Debugging: `npm run test:e2e:local:PLATFORM_NAME:debug`
+Debugging(from the root directory of the particular widget): `npm run test:e2e:local:PLATFORM_NAME:debug`

 PLATFORM_NAME = `android` or `ios`